tylerbutler/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

 ..  glossary::
     :sorted:

+    AccessTokenExpiry
+        The time at which the :term:`access token` that was used to make the CheckFileInfo request will expire, represented as the number of milliseconds since January 1, 1970 UTC (the date epoch in JavaScript).
+The expiry should be expressed as a **long**, a 64-bit signed integer.

+        This value should match the :term:`access_token_ttl`, and can be used by non-Web-based clients to determine when the access token will expire.

+        ..  versionadded:: TBD

     AllowAdditionalMicrosoftServices
         A **Boolean** value that indicates a WOPI client may connect to Microsoft services to provide end-user